BackEndByAlex/salaryscope-api/ROUTE_MAP.md

          |
          v
-bcrypt compares the submitted password to the stored hash → If wrong: "Invalid credentials." (deliberately vague — never says which field was wrong)
+bcrypt compares the submitted password to the stored hash → If wrong: "Invalid credentials."
          |
          v
 AuthService signs a new JWT